-Wildlife Tours are high on the list for many guests interested in Estes Park tours.
-If you like Discovery Channel or BBC nature specials you will absolutely love to learn on a Wildlife Tour.
+Wildlife Tours are high on the list for many guests visiting the Rocky Mountain National Park area.
+If you like Discovery, Netflix, or BBC nature specials you will absolutely love to learn on a Wildlife Tour.

-On a Wildlife Tour we will try to find the various large and small mammals as well as birds of Rocky Mountain National Park including Elk, Moose, Big Horn Sheep, Mule Deer, Marmots, Pikas, Chipmunks, Ground Squirrels, and if we are lucky Coyotes.
+On a Wildlife Tour we will try to find the various large and small Rocky Mountain National Park animals and birds including Elk, Moose, Bighorn Sheep, Mule Deer, Marmots, Pikas, Chipmunks, Ground Squirrels, and if we are lucky Coyotes and birds of prey.
 On evening tours another option you can chose is to forgo the Moose and target a small Beaver pond, and Muskrats instead.
-Rocky is not a good park to find Black Bears, with only 3-5 sightings a year on our tours.
+Rocky is not a great place to find Black Bears, with only 3-5 sightings a year on our tours.
 Elk and Pika are the stars of Rocky, with Bighorn Sheep and Moose being great targets as well.

-Wildlife Safaris start BEFORE sunrise for a morning trip, generally the earlier the better.
-Or in the afternoon 4 hour trips start about 3 to 3.5 hours before sunset.
+Wildlife Tours start before sunrise for a morning trip, Evening tours start about 3 to 3.5 hours before sunset.
 All of our rare sightings happen close to dusk or dawn so we will be driving in the dark in the beginning or ending of the tour.
 Mornings and Evenings usually result in similar sightings.
 Mornings on average give us cooler temps and less crowds, sometimes closer sightings of Elk, but very early starts.
 Evenings offer similar sightings but higher temps can limit sighting duration, and more chance of storms with a later afternoon start.

 Wildlife Tours involve a good bit of driving throughout the park, a number of stops, and generally only a few minor walks as we explore the park for animals.
-Depending on the season we will likely drive over Trail Ridge Road, to 12,183 ft and back to find wildlife in the summer months.
+Throughout the tour we will be sure to talk about all the great and amazing stories each one of these creatures have.
+June through August we will likely drive over Trail Ridge Road, to 12,183 ft and back to find wildlife in the summer months.
 When we find wildlife, we will generally park the vehicle and get out if its safe, and for close sightings we will stay in the vehicle.
 Some sightings are very close, others may be so far we can only see them through the spotting scope.
-Throughout the tour we will be sure to talk about all the great and amazing stories each one of these creatures have.

-Binoculars and spotting scopes are provided for every guest and with them we can often find wildlife that most other folks never see.
+Binoculars and spotting scopesare provided for every guest and with them we can often find wildlife that most other folks never see.
 Guests can use our top of the line Swarovski and Leica Binoculars for great views, and Kowa Spotting Scopes for very distant animals.
 Our record for one day is finding 14 species on an 8 hour tour.
-We only see Black Bears 3 or 4 times a year, and have only seen a Cougar twice (ask to see the video on my phone), both of these species are found in the park in very small numbers.
+We only see Black Bears 3 or 4 times a year, and have only seen a Mountain Lion three times (ask to see the video on my phone), both of these species are found in the park in very small numbers.
 Along the way we'll talk about why they are so rare and why wolves and grizzly are no longer found in the park.

 Wildlife Tours are as much about having great sightings as it is to learn about wildlife and Rocky Mountain National Park.
 We will talk about how they live, communicate, what they eat, learn about funny and meaningful body langauge they use, and some great random facts you will love.